CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | description     | character varying           |                            |  |

 ### `vds.centreline_vds`
 Table to store VDS sensors - centreline equivalency.
-See `vds.vds_inventory` mat view for ease of use.
+See `vds.detector_inventory` mat view for ease of use.
 Can be joined using: `vds.centreline_vds LEFT JOIN gis_core.centreline_latest USING (centreline_id)`.
 See update instructions [below](#updating-vdscentreline_vds).